Lcohen06/QRinAttendance/README.md

 Utilizes qrcode creation and decoding as well as local file databases to store daily attendance records.
 Email functionality designed and executed using SMTP protocol client and EMAIL.MIME framework for file attachment.
 Designed for club use at Western School of Technology and Environmental Science.
-> *Copywrite 2022 Luc Cohen, Enyu Ling, Nicolas Martinez*
+> *Copyright 2022 Luc Cohen, Enyu Ling, Nicolas Martinez*

 ## Setup & Usage:
  - Unzip the project file, locate and open qrattendanceGUI_V1.0.exe.